roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243c/accessing-your-gateway/accessing-the-internet.md

 />

 ::: tip Note:
-The image above shows the available LTE network in China.
+:pencil: The image above shows the available LTE network in China.
 These information may vary depending on the available network in your region.
 For instance in China, the available network are “CHINA MOBILE”, “CHN-UNICOM”, or “CHN-CT”.
 :::

 **7.** Next, execute the AT command below to set the information of the LTE network operator that you want to use.

-- XXX - this parameter is set to describe the network operator.
+- **XXX**- this parameter is set to describe the network operator.
 For example, "CHINA MOBILE”, “CHN-UNICOM”, or “CHN-CT”
 - **YYY** - this parameter is set as the last value of every operator.
 Choose the network with 0 value as this is the currently used network.

 Now let’s take this LTE network in Europe (Bulgaria) as an example: